zephyrproject-rtos/zephyr/doc/getting_started/installation_mac.rst

 Creating a Case-sensitive File System
 =====================================

-Building the compiler requires a case-senstive file system.
+Building the compiler requires a case-sensitive file system.
 Therefore, use :program:`diskutil` to create an 8 GB blank sparse image making sure you select case-sensitive file system (OS X Extended (Case-sensitive, Journaled) and mount it.